mehekk1/Port-and-Dock-Management-System/README.md

 - IPC Communication setup
 - timestep count to show successful communication between file and validation

-The validation file was created by professor themselves and we were one provided its machine code, so have no trace of that file.
+The validation file was created by professor themselves and we were only provided its machine code, so have no trace of that file.